0nix/ggj21/twine/evidence_questioning.md

 "Well then, Brownie."
 Lt.
 Bryce barks with discomfort.
 "We have Sgt.
 Bayer here to thank for a Delta-Sierra style interrogatory.
 Can't say I'm thrilled to be away from my Marta at this hour, but I am loathe to agree with Bayer.
 One cannot have too much scrutiny."

-"Well, Bryce," Sgt.
+"Lieutant Bryce," Sgt.
 Bayer responds, with some annoyance.
 "Our time needs to be spent efficiently and concietiously.
 Of course, we cannot allow our enemies to go astray but dilligence is the norm or we're no different from those uncouth bastards on the West."

 Bryce grimaces at that comment, though he does so with his eyes directly fixed upon you.